raizelistaken/TwitterMovieSentiment/README.md

 ## Results

 The following images are bar graphs, kernel density estimates, LDA topic models, and tsne.
 These VADER images are based off the VADER score, a tweet rating score from -1 to 1.
 Negative one being perceived as a negative tweet and positive 1 being associated with a positive tweet.
 Any score between -.1 and .1 was placed in the neutral category.
+The topic models returned a list of popular words for each topic.
+It was hard to decipher between topics.

+#### Big Sick

+The VADER sentiment score reflects a negative overall score based on tweets.
+This sentiment conflicts with the critics score on rotten tomates [BigSick_RottenTomatoes](https://www.rottentomatoes.com/m/the_big_sick).

 <p float="left">
   <img src="images/barsentbigsick.jpg" width="416" />